Scalingo/link/plugin/webhook/README.md

 - `url` is required and must use `http` or `https`.
 - `resource_id` is required and identifies the external resource tied to the webhook.
+  Link derives the election key from `resource_id`, so endpoints configured with the same `resource_id` compete for the same activation lock.
+Only one Link instance will activate the endpoint for a given `resource_id`.
 - `secret` is required, stored encrypted, and used to sign webhook requests.
 - `headers` is optional and contains extra headers injected in the request.